matthewdefilippo/matthewdefilippo/README.md

 Hi!
-I’m @matthewdefilippo | Mechanical Engineer turning Software Developer | Currently learning Python while undertaking a computer science after-degree.
+I’m @matthewdefilippo | Mechanical Engineer turning Software Developer

 <!---
 matthewdefilippo/matthewdefilippo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.